The under £200 category is probably the sweet spot in terms of value vs quality when buying a new motorcycle helmet.

 Caberg Duke II

-High caliber helmet offering outstanding value, comfort for long periods of time, and great ventilation.
+This high calibre helmet offers outstanding value, comfort for long periods of time, and great ventilation.

 A maximum SHARP safety rating has been awarded to the Caberg Duke II, for its excellent performance during their testing procedures.
 It achieved the best results possible for the front, back and sides of the head.
 Overall rating, 5 stars!